Burleigh Waters

 Burleigh Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that may impact this region.
-Notable ones are Burly Residences, ONE Burleigh, Burleigh Waters - Cassowary Drive Bridge Replacement, and Treetops North Precinct.
+AreaSearch has identified 20 projects that could impact this region.
+Notable ones include Burly Residences, ONE Burleigh, Burleigh Waters - Cassowary Drive Bridge Replacement, and Treetops North Precinct.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.